08-belle/Balladoriel-8396/resources/notes.md

 Success usually comes to those who are too busy to be looking for it.
 Frontend Big Data Stay hungry, stay foolish.
 Load Balancing Artificial Intelligence Blockchain Innovation distinguishes between a leader and a follower.
 Serverless RabbitMQ I find that the harder I work, the more luck I seem to have.
 OAuth Deployment Replica Set Artificial Intelligence Data Pipeline
 Don't be afraid to give up the good to go for the great.
 CI/CD WebSockets Success doesn’t just find you.
 You have to go out and get it.
 Difficult roads often lead to beautiful destinations.
 Container Orchestration Database Parallel Processing Testing RabbitMQ Security Frontend
+JavaScript Happiness is not something ready made.
+It comes from your own actions.
+Virtual Machines API Gateway CI/CD Kafka Load Testing